yschroe/chessalyzer.js/README.md

 ### Multithreaded analysis (New in 1.1.0)

-Version 1.1.0 added experimental multithreading with much better processing speeds (up to 3x).
+Version 1.1.0 added multithreading / parallel processing with much better processing speeds (up to 3x).
 To use multithreading use the function `Chessalyzer.startBatchMultiCore` instead of `Chessalyzer.startBatch`:

 ```javascript
 // start a multithreaded batch analysis for the PGN file at <pathToPgnFile>